Skip To Main Content

 Prevention

 Safe schools begin with proactively eliminating or reducing the likelihood of unsafe behaviors or events from taking place.
 Our staff are trained in the evidenced-based PREPaRE curriculum developed by the National Association of School Psychologists (NASP).
-PREPaRE training improves and strengthens school safety and crisis management plans and emergency response.
+PREPaRE training improves and strengthens school safety, crisis management plans and emergency response.

 Response

-The Standard Crisis Response Protocol guides our response during an emergency.
-The adoption of these protocols and systems will align crisis response in the Monona Grove School District with national, state, and local agencies and area school districts, and will provide a foundation for sustainable practices moving forward.
+The Monona Grove School District utilizes the Standard Crisis Response Protocol (developed by the i love u guys Foundation) which is an all-hazards approach to school safety.
+The adoption of these protocols and systems aligns the Monona Grove School District with national, state, and local agencies as well as other local school districts.
+These protocols provide a foundation for sustainable practices moving forward.

 Drills

 School safety drills are designed to be effective and age-appropriate.
+Drills are never meant to be scary.
 Teachers and students will often have “talking drills” (reading or age-appropriate activities), “thinking drills” (planning and idea-generating) before holding active drills (calmly practicing).
+The State of Wisconsin requires all schools to complete at least one safety drill per month during the school year, and at least one Lockdown drill prior to December 31st.
+The drills that may be completed are: Fire, Hold, Secure, Shelter (weather), Evacuation, Lockdown.

 Communication during emergencies